 John Ishvaradas Abdallah

 John Ishvaradas Abdallah (meaning “servant of God” in Jewish, Christian, Hindu and Muslim traditions) is the preferred pen name of Syed Riyaz Mahdi.
 A speaker and writer and an independent activist Sufi, he is the author of A Sufi’s Ruminations On One World Under God.
-He also is the Founder and Executive Director of World Without Borders Interfaith Sufi Ashram, which is based on and draws its inspiration from the book.
+In addition, he is Founder and Executive Director of World Without Borders Interfaith Sufi Ashram, which is based on and draws inspiration from the book.

 “Sufi John” is passionately involved in interfaith dialogue, conversation and movement promoting a theology of love, peace and freedom through active nonviolence.
 He currently serves on the boards of the Christian-Muslim Consultative Group, Southern California Committee for a Parliament of World’s Religions, South Coast Interfaith Council, and Muslims for Progressive Values Los Angeles chapter.

 Cindi Moar Alvitre